maine-imre/handwaver/docs/dependencies.md

 # Optional Add-Ons whose integration has been teseted.
-Please restrict use of these closed-source assets to (1) a fork of the repository or (2) a local copy of the repository.
+The use of these closed-source assets is restricted to (1) a fork of the repository or (2) a local copy of the repository.
 No code dependant on these solutions should be included in the main repository.

 ### BlueprintReality - MixCast SDK